Sajidcodez/Web102-Project-week7/README.md

-# Codepath project requirements grading ReadMe.MD is inside of the src folder

 # 🌤️ Weather Check - Weather Forecast Application Part 2 - Final

 A beautiful, modern weather forecast application built with React and Vite.
 Get real-time weather data, 5-day forecasts, and interactive charts for any city in the world!